magento/devdocs/guides/v2.0/get-started/authentication/gs-authentication-oauth.md

 2. **Activate the integration**.
 The OAuth process begins when the merchant activates the integration.
 Magento sends the OAuth consumer key and secret, an OAuth verifier, and the store URL to the external application via HTTPS post to the page defined in the **Callback Link** field in Admin.
 See [Activate an integration](#activate) for more information.

 3. **Process activation information**.
-The integrator must store the activation information.
-They parameters will be used to ask for a request token.
+The integrator must store the activation information received in step 2.
+These parameters will be used to ask for  tokens.

 3. **Call the application's login page**.
 Magento calls the page defined in the **Identity Link** field in Admin.